 At some point in the game, you’ll probably start negotiating with your opponents to trade properties or borrow money.

-According to Sophie Miles, co-founder of QuotesAdvisor.com, this strategy helped her prepare for real-life negotiations.
+According to Sophie Miles, co-founder of insurance comparison site QuotesAdvisor.com, this Monopoly game economics lesson helped her prepare for real-life negotiations.

-“This game has helped me a lot to negotiate with suppliers, obtaining prices, and knowing when to negotiate and when not,” Miles said.
+“This game has helped me a lot to negotiate with suppliers, [with] obtaining prices and knowing when to negotiate and when not,” Miles said.

-Even if you don’t run a company, negotiating is a useful skill for your career.
+But even if you don’t run a company, negotiating is still a useful skill for your career.
 Some new employers expect salary negotiation after making you an offer, for instance.

 And if you’ve already been with your company for a while, asking for a raise could help you earn more money.
 But you have to be strategic in how you ask, so make sure to practice negotiation strategies before you make your request.

 Monopoly continues until all players but one have gone bankrupt, so it can go on for hours.
-Just like playing the game, meeting your financial goals is a marathon, not a race.
+And just like playing the game, meeting your financial goals is a marathon, not a sprint.